MrSimonC/Playwright-In-Azure-Function-Template/readme.md

 * Deploy via a Service Principal (rather than zip-deploy publish profile) - this is so that the browser's executable permission bit is kept during deployment
 * Github Actions to build the project, and include the browser in the deployment

 **Note:** Last known working Playwright release: v1.18.1.
-Currently investigating what has changed since then.
+It seems if you upgrade the version, doesn't publish to the published folder from v1.19.0.
+I've rasied [a bug](https://github.com/microsoft/playwright-dotnet/issues/2354) with the team ...

 ## Installation